pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

 C_i = \log \sum_{j=1}^N \exp(A_i \cdot B_j^T); \qquad i=1,\dots M.
 $$

-As with general matrix multiplication, the matrices are divided in blocks, and each pair of blocks is handled by one tensor core in the GPU.
-However, while we compute the multiplication of the different blocks, we have to apply the exponential and keep the sum of the exponentials across the $N$ dimension.
-After we have accumulated across the $N$ dimension, we apply the logarithm.
+As with general matrix multiplication, we tile the matrices; each tile pair is handled by a tensor core.
+While computing tile products, we apply the exponential and maintain the running sum of exponentials across the $N$ dimension.
+After accumulation along $N$, we take the logarithm.

 ```python
 for m in range(0, M, BLOCK_SIZE_M):